cj-mills/cjm-fasthtml-tailwind/README.md

 def get_active_config() -> LibraryConfig:
     """Get the active library configuration.

-    If no configuration is set, attempts to auto-detect based on:
+    If no configuration is set, returns the Tailwind config.
-    1. Environment variable FASTHTML_LIB_CONFIG
-    2. Package availability
-    3. Defaults to Tailwind config
+    Can be overridden by setting FASTHTML_LIB_CONFIG environment variable.
     """
     global _active_config